open-policy-agent/opa/docs/new/src/pages/_examples/admin/intro.md

 <!-- markdownlint-disable MD041 -->

-Here's a simple example of a Rego policy which checks if a user is an admin.
+Run your first Rego policy now!
+This simple example tests is a user is an admin and only allows them if they are.